pythonstratus/sample-notes-2/Dial/sb_notes.md

-Here's a draft email for Samuel:
+Here's the revised email focusing on SBSE and DPQSIND:

 ---

-**Subject: Questions on SBSE Table Population and CSED Date Calculation in Legacy Code
+**Subject: Questions on SBSE Table Population and DPQSIND Field Discrepancy**

 **To:** Samuel